matiasjfr/react-theme-paperbase/README.md

 ### Getting Started ###

-Open a BASH prompt and navigate to the location where your app will live.
+Open a BASH prompt.

+1. Browse to the location where you project will live.
-1. Create a new folder to hold your app.

-  `mkdir my-app`

 2. Clone this project to your new folder.

   `git clone https://github.com/ckriewall/react-theme-paperbase.git`

+3. Navigate to the project root.

+ `cd react-theme-paperbase`

+4. Install dependencies

+ `yarn install`

 3. Start the App